andrewferrier/debugprint.nvim/README.md

 *   It [dot-repeats](https://jovicailic.org/2018/03/vim-the-dot-command/) with NeoVim.

-*   It can pick up a variable name from under the cursor.
+*   It can pick up a variable name from under the cursor if it's a supported language with Treesitter, or will prompt for the variable name with a sensible default if not.

 *   It provides keymappings for visual mode, so you can select a variable visually and print it out.